Quantum Pattern Matching in Generalised Degenerate Strings: Introduction

 Between matching a string into another string and matching a string into a graph, there is a middle ground of well-studied structures.
 This is the case for \emph{generalized degenerate strings}.
 A generalized degenerate (GD) string is a sequence of sets of strings called segments, where strings of the same segment are of equal length, as Figure~\ref{fig:GD} illustrates.
 This definition can be made more restrictive by imposing constraints on the length of the segments (\emph{degenerate strings} if all segments have length $1$), or more loose by allowing strings in a segment to have different lengths (\emph{elastic degenerate strings}).
 There are lines of research exploring each one of these variants and more~\cite{IliopoulosMR08,GrossiILPPRRVV17,IliopoulosKP21,EquiNACTM21,RizzoENM24,AlzamelABGIPPR18,AlzamelABGIPPR20,MakinenCENT20}.
 An extensive summary of these approaches and novel techniques can be found in~\cite{Asconeetal24}.
-Despite this popularity in the string matching community, no quantum approach has been proposed so far for any of these structures.
-In this paper, we focus on solving string matching in generalized degenerate strings defined as follows:
+Despite this popularity in the string matching community, no quantum approach has been proposed so far for any of these structures, and we aim to start filling this gap.
+In this paper, we focus on solving string matching in generalized degenerate strings defined as follows: \begin{problem}[String Matching in Generalized Degenerate Strings (\smgd)] \item{\textsc{input}:} A GD string $T$ and a pattern string $P$, both over an alphabet $\Sigma$. \item{\textsc{output}:} \emph{True} if and only if there is at least one occurrence of $P$ in $T$. \end{problem} For a formal definition of an \emph{occurrence} of $P$ in $T$, see Section~\ref{subsec:gd-strings}.